jarviscanada/jarvis_data_eng_AmadouSy/core_java/README.md

 This project aims to provide **real-time financial insights** while demonstrating best practices in **database interaction, API integration, and software design patterns**.

+## Implementation

+### ER Diagram
+The **ER (Entity-Relationship) Diagram** represents how the data is structured in the database.
+It includes tables for storing stock quotes, user transactions, and portfolio details.

+#### **Key Entities**:
+1. **Quote Table** - Stores stock price information such as symbol, open price, high price, low price, and volume.
+2. **Position Table** - Tracks the stocks owned by a user, including the number of shares and total investment.
+3. **Transaction Table** - Records buy and sell transactions, including stock symbol, transaction type, price, and timestamp.

+Below is the ER diagram of the system:

+*(Insert ER diagram image here)*

+The database is managed using **PostgreSQL**, and data is inserted or retrieved using **JDBC**.